narcissistic red flags: warning signs highlighted

 Darlene Lancer from Psychology Today says, “Be aware of other signs of lack of consideration: walking far ahead of you, making you track them down for a return phone call, arriving late, disregarding your boundaries and needs, or interrupting conversations to take calls from other people.”

-By recognizing these narcissistic red flags, you can better identify narcissistic behavior in your relationships and protect yourself from becoming entangled in these toxic dynamics.
+By recognizing these narcissistic red flags, you can better identify narcissistic behavior in your

-Keep in mind that not every individual will exhibit all of these narcissistic personality traits, but should you notice consistent patterns of such behavior be on your guard.
+Keep in mind that not every individual will exhibit all of these narcissistic personality traits, but should you notice consistent patterns of such behavior, be on your guard.

-The Impact of Narcissistic Behavior on Relationships
+The Impact of Narcissistic People on Relationships

 A. Emotional and Mental Exhaustion